Updated: 07 May 2020

-When Dom Hodgson launched this tool in the middle of 2017 I was keen to give it a try.
+When Dom Hodgson launched this tool in the middle of 2017 I was keen to give it a try, and I was instantly turned in to a lifelong fan.
 Little Warden is a monitoring tool that checks a domain and homepage for a huge range of technical aspects, such as:

 - Domain name & SSL expiration

 - and many, many more.

 Little Warden sends you a notification every time something changes, so that you’ll never let a domain name expire or have a robots.txt disallow rule change pass unnoticed.